ElsieSerem/Autism-Predictive-model-in-Children/README.md

 __*4) Support Public Health Organizations and Insurers:*__  Enable bulk licensing for community-wide screening programs, creating a consistent revenue stream and supporting public health initiatives.

 ## Data Understanding

+The [Child Autism Data](https://www.kaggle.com/datasets/ashishpawar511/autistic-spectrum-disorder-screening-for-children) is  a dataset obtained from kaggle and it contains the following information:
 The dataset used for this project consists of 292 records of screening results from an autism screening app for children between the ages 4 to 11 years.
 The dataset includes features such as gender, age, ethnicity, family ASD history, and various questionnaire scores that help determine ASD likelihood.

 ***Key Features:***